ucsb/campus-cloud-docs/docs/aws/first-steps.md

 ## Step 8 — Tag Your Resources

 All resources must be tagged with the required tags.
-Missing tags will eventually trigger quarantine or removal under Policy-as-Code enforcement.
+Missing tags will eventually trigger compliance alerts or resource removal.

 See the [Tagging](/docs/general/tagging) page for required tags and allowed values.